 The hearts of most species — including us humans — are loaded with coenzyme Q10.
 Pork heart is no exception.

 This interesting antioxidant has been found to possess anti-stress, anti-aging, and anti-inflammatory properties.
-Dr. Kiltz recommends coenzyme Q10 supplements to women who want to boost their fertility the natural way.
+Dr. Kiltz recommends coenzyme Q10 supplements to women who want to promote their fertility the natural way.
 Pork heart offers another potential whole-food solution.

 One pork heart offers 42% of your daily zinc needs.
 Zinc is an essential nutrient, meaning our bodies can’t make it on their own, so we have to get it from our food.
 And it plays a critical role in metabolizing nutrients, maintaining an effective immune system, and growing and repairing body tissues–including your own heart.2